inmation/WebStudio-docs/webstudio/actions/README.md

 }
 ```

 The `to` field can have the value `self` in case the pipeline needs to send data to its own widget.
-The update behaviour differs per widget.
+The update behavior differs per widget.

 Supported topics: